SAP/ui5-tooling/docs/pages/CLI.md

 Usage: ui5 <command> [options]

 Commands:
-  ui5 add [--development] [--optional] <framework-libraries..>  Add a SAPUI5/OpenUI5 framework library to the project
+  ui5 add [--development] [--optional] <framework-libraries..>
+      Add SAPUI5/OpenUI5 framework libraries to the project configuration.

-                                                                configuration.
+  ui5 build
+      Build project in current directory

+  ui5 init
-  ui5 build                 Build project in current directory ui5 init                  Initialize the UI5 Tooling configuration for an application or
+      Initialize the UI5 Tooling configuration for an application or library project.

-                              library project.
+  ui5 serve
+      Start a web server for the current project

+  ui5 tree
-  ui5 serve                 Start a web server for the current project ui5 tree                  Outputs the dependency tree of the current project to stdout.
-It
+      Outputs the dependency tree of the current project to stdout.
+It takes all relevant parameters of ui5 build into account.

+  ui5 use <framework-info>
+      Initialize or update the project's framework configuration.

+  ui5 versions
-                              takes all relevant parameters of ui5 build into account. ui5 use <framework-info>  Initialize or update the UI5 Tooling framework configuration. ui5 versions              Shows the versions of all UI5 Tooling modules
+      Shows the versions of all UI5 Tooling modules

 Options:
   --help, -h               Show help  [boolean]